Kattukuthira: Plot

-However, this masterful long standing plan is strongly resented by his spoilt immature son Mohan, who also happens to be in love with the young and equally naive girl who is the titular "Kochuthampuratti" (Anju) of the kovilakam.
+However, this masterful long-standing plan is strongly resented by his spoilt immature son, Mohan, who also happens to be in love with the young and equally naive girl who is the titular "Kochuthampuratti" of the kovilakam.
 Kochuvava mostly resents this relationship, accusing the aristocratic girl to be scheming to win all his wealth and offspring while Kochuvava was trying to win her house in exchange for money.
-One day both of the lovers (neither of who have a job or independent source of income or know of any way of life other than living off the assets of their parents) decide to live together and come and stay with Kochuvava.
+One day, both lovers (neither of them has a job or independent source of income or knows any way of life other than living off the assets of their parents) decide to live together and come and stay with Kochuvava.
 He initially refuses to let them stay here and threatens to make life impossible for them even if they are to go live in the old ruined palace.

-As Kochuvava thinks things over in the mediation of other friends and well wishers, the immature couple go and immediately hang themselves in the palace.
+As Kochuvava thinks things over in the mediation of other friends and well-wishers, the immature couple go and immediately hang themselves in the palace.
 Raman Nair, the overseer of the feudal family sees the hanging bodies.
 Kochuvava's words echo in his mind about the inevitability of his plan to start Arrack manufacturing in the upper caste homestead.
 He realizes the strength of Kochuvava's will upon seeing his own son and the young aristocrat dead as well.
-Unable to stand the caste humiliation any longer, he burns down the palace with Manorama alive inside it and goes and informs this to Kochuvava and the rest of the village.
+Unable to stand the caste humiliation any longer, he burns down the palace with Manorama alive inside it and goes and informs Kochuvava and the rest of the village.

-The film ends in a bitter tragedy for Kochuvava.
-The film ends with the lines that Kochuvava finally bowed his head for the first time in his life to love and fire.
-It is unclear what punishment was dealt to Raman Nair or whether this made any change in Kochuvava's plans to dig a pond where the palace once stood.
+The film ends in a bitter tragedy for Kochuvava as he finally bowed his head for the first time in his life to love and fire.
+It is unclear what punishment was given to Raman Nair or whether this made any change in Kochuvava's plans to dig a pond where the palace once stood.